IuliiaSaveleva/ALFA/README.md

 ## Evaluation on Pascal VOC 2012

-To reproduce the results of ALFA algorithm on PASCAL VOC 2012 run the following command:
+To reproduce the results of ALFA algorithm on PASCAL VOC 2012:
+* get ALFA detections running the following command:
 ```bash
 python ./validate_ALFA.py \
 --dataset_dir="path/to/VOC2012 test/VOC2012" \